thelia-modules/SoColissimo/README.md

     - Arguments:
         None
     - Output:
-        1. $MODULE_ID: id of the module SO Colissimo
+        1. $MODULE_ID: id of the module So Colissimo
     - Usage:
         ```{loop name="yourloopname" type="socolissimoid"}<!-- your template -->{/loop}```